Battle of the Monongahela: Battle

 Daniel Boone, a famous American pioneer, explorer, woodsman, and frontiersman — and one of the first folk heroes of the United States — was among the soldiers involved in the battle.
 Boone served under Captain Hugh Waddell of North Carolina, whose militia unit was assigned in 1755 to serve under Braddock.
 Boone acted as a wagoner, along with his cousin Daniel Morgan, who would later be a key general in the American Revolution.
-In the Battle of the Monongahela, Boone narrowly escaped death when the baggage wagons were assaulted by Indian troops by cutting his wagons and fleeing.
+In the Battle of the Monongahela, Boone narrowly escaped death when the baggage wagons were attacked, by cutting his wagons and fleeing.
 Boone remained critical of Braddock's blunders for the rest of his life.
 While on the campaign, Boone met John Finley, a packer who worked for George Croghan in the trans-Appalachian fur trade.
 Finley first interested Boone in the abundance of game and other natural wonders of the Ohio Valley.
-Finley took Boone on his first hunting trip to Kentucky 12 years later.
+He would take Boone on his first hunting trip to Kentucky 12 years later.